apache/mxnet/docs/faq/gradient_compression.md

 **Minimal Accuracy Loss**

 Gradient compression uses the approach of delaying the synchronization of weight updates which are small.
 Although small weight updates might not be sent for that batch, this information is not discarded.
 Once the weight updates for this location accumulate to become a larger value, they will be propagated.
 Since there is no information loss, but only delayed updates, it does not lead to a significant loss in accuracy or convergence rate.
-In distributed training experiments[1], it is observed a loss of accuracy as low as 1% for this technique.
+In distributed training experiments[1], the accuracy loss observed due to gradient compression was as low as 1%

 ## When to Use Gradient Compression